RikkuX491/SE-NYC-TEMPLATE-Phase-1/README.md

 3. Adding to the code starting on line 22 in `index.js`, inside of the callback function in `imgElement.addEventListener()`, write the code to make a `DELETE` request to persist changes to delete the food from the database when an image is clicked within the `restaurant-menu`.
 The food data for the foods that are currently in the database can be viewed in the `db.json` file.
 Implement an optimistic rendering approach for the `DELETE` request.

+4. Refactor your code to implement a pessimistic rendering approach for the `DELETE` request.

 ## PATCH (Update)

 `PATCH` requests are requests to update / modify a resource.